Handling Emotions and Money

 In my most recent incident, I managed NOT to go buy myself something nice (and there were some perfumes that were CALLING to me).
 But I still reacted emotionally to aforementioned Craigslist flake-head with a whiny e-mail about how unfair she was being.
 It's not important that this person clearly had issues and made weird accusations, what's important is that I couldn't take the high road and just let it go.
 So she's an idiot — why do I have to point this out?

 How do you all cope with letting things go?
-Do you find it easy or hard to forgive people for stupid things?
-How about bigger issues?
+Do you turn to retail therapy to cheer yourself up?
 Can you just go for a walk and do a little meditation?

 It's one of my New Year's resolutions (and it relates to all the others — money management, general laziness) to be more forgiving and less easily angered.
 I'm looking for some tips, mantras, and/or thoughts on the issue.
 If you have some good ideas, I'd love to hear them!
 Right now, I'm going to start with a 20 minute walk while listening to Andrea's Most Embarrassing Playlist Ever, which includes (I kid you not) a single by the one-hit-wonder Hanson.